FrancoisLunick/AmazonClone/README.md

 5. Open your browser and navigate to `http://localhost:3000` to view the application.

-Contributing
+## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Contributions are welcome!
+Please open an issue or submit a pull request for any bugs or features.

 	1. Fork the Project
 	2. Create your Feature Branch (git checkout -b feature/NewFeature)